streetpea/chiaki-ng/docs/index.md

 ### About `chiaki-ng`

 `chiaki-ng` aims to serve as a next generation of Chiaki bringing new features and changes to the existing project which is now in maintenance mode.
-Is is available on Linux, Windows, and MacOS.
+It is available on Linux, Windows, and MacOS.

 !!!
 Question "Where is `chiaki-ng` available?"